The Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) - World Arbitration Reporter, Second Edition

 I. INTRODUCTION

 The Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) is an international investment agreement between Australia, Brunei, Canada, Chile, Japan, Malaysia, Mexico, New Zealand, Peru, Singapore and Vietnam.
 The CPTPP is the successor agreement to the Trans-Pacific Partnership (TPP) after the United States withdrew in January 2017.
 The CPTPP was signed by the above 11 countries on 8 March 2018 and entered into force on 30 December 2018.
+On 17 July 2023, the United Kingdom officially signed the Accession Protocol to the CPTPP and will become its 12th member following the ratification process by the existing CPTPP members.
+Upon ratification, the UK will be the first new member to join since the CPTPP’s establishment and the CPTPP’s first European member.

 Like its predecessor the TPP, the CPTPP is one of the most comprehensive trade agreements ever negotiated with respect to scope, coverage and depth.
-It represents the culmination of each Pacific Rim member’s pursuit of trade liberalization and economic integration.
+It represents the culmination of each member’s pursuit of trade liberalization and economic integration.